pthethanh/pthethanh/README.md

 I'm Thanh.
 I'm a project manager who loves developing applications using Go.

-🔭 I’m currently working on some banking and healthcare applications using Go.
+🔭 I’m currently working on some banking, healthcare applications using Go.
-👯 I'm looking for partime remote job related to Go.

 📫 To reach me, please leave me a message on [github issues](https://github.com/pthethanh/pthethanh/issues)

 <!--